nyankoclaws/tp/docs/UserGuide.md

 List all contacts and their details.

-### Checking who is free : `whoisfree`
+### Checking who is free : `whoIsFree`
-View all persons that are available on the specified day and time
+View all persons that are available on the specified day and time.
+Do note that the result is positive if and only if the specified time is within the range of a person's free time tag.
+The start of time range is inclusive, but the end of of time range is exclusive.
+For example, `whoIsFree Mon:0800` will match `Mon:0800-0900`, but not `Mon:0700-0800`.

-Format: `whoisfree DAY:TIME`
+Format: `whoIsFree DAY:TIME`
 - `DAY` is from Mon-Sun
 - `TIME` is 24-hour time format